sainikhil1605/ApplyEase/README.md

    - Fills first/last name (or full name field), email, phone, location, URLs.
    - Attaches your resume as a PDF from the backend (`/resume_pdf`).
    - Adds “Fill” buttons next to textareas to generate tailored answers locally.
+5. Resume Builder and Tailoring
+   - Build your resume sections (title, summary, skills, experiences with bullets, education) and save.
+   - Paste a JD and click “Generate Tailored CV” to render a templated PDF that prioritizes relevant experiences.
+   - Click “Generate Cover Letter” to create a letter PDF using the JD and your profile/sections (uses local LLM if configured).
+6. Job Tracker
+   - Open Job Tracker from the dashboard or extension popup.
+   - Add jobs or drag cards between columns to update status; use List view if preferred.
+   - Auto‑tracking: on many sites, after you submit an application, the extension records the job with status “applied”.

 Key Endpoints (Backend on :8000)